Prevent fraud and scams

 Phishing over the phone

-If you have reason to doubt the validity of a caller, ask their name and phone number to call them back, and check the number against the Westpac telephone directory.
+If the caller claims to be a Westpac Bank employee and you have reason to doubt their identity, ask for a name and phone number to call them back, and check the number against the Westpac telephone directory.

 Also, be on the lookout for voice recorded messages that can dial automatically and ask you to call a number or provide account information.